 The effects of aging and improper sun protection often cause skin laxity, wrinkles, and pigmentation issues.
 Dr. Matt Goldschmidt provides a range of nonsurgical skin resurfacing procedures, including dermabrasion, chemical peels, and laser treatments.
-Each approach is designed to treat specific skin concerns virtually anywhere on the body, revealing a more attractive surface.
+Each approach treats specific skin concerns virtually anywhere on the body, revealing a more attractive surface.
 These methods of skin rejuvenation trigger the body’s healing responses and collagen production, resulting in entirely natural-looking improvement.
 Patients who undergo skin resurfacing treatments can enjoy a smoother, brighter complexion and a more youthful aesthetic that lasts.

 - Fine lines and wrinkles